haomateach/info1112/README.md

 ### Regarding Assignment and Submission

-Q1: What are in the weekly Assignment?
-A: 2 - 3 Programming Questions +  1 Bug Report

-Q2: What is a Bug Report?
-A: It's a report that you will write using Markdown language to self-reflect on the mistakes you have made, or could have made, in the assigned Programming Questions.
-The bug report template can be found [HERE](bug-report-template.md)

-Q3: How to write Markdown?
-A: [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) or [MarkDown Crashcourse](https://youtu.be/HUBNt18RFbo).
-Don't force yourself to memorize the Markdown syntax here.
-You can always refer to the cheatsheet when you use it.

-Q4: How to submit weekly assignment?
-A: Please refer to the Assignment Submission Instruction videos on Moodle.

-Q5: How to use Github?
+ Q1: How to use Github?
 A:  [Short Version](https://youtu.be/iv8rSLsi1xo) &nbsp; &nbsp;
    [Long Version](https://youtu.be/RGOj5yH7evk)

 ### Regarding Quiz and Exams

 Q1: What's the format of quizzes and exams in this course?
-A: MCQ
+A: Mostly MCQ

 ### Regarding Emails
 For general questions, please post it in the Issues section so that it could benefit everyone.
+When posting issues, please make sure that you stricly follow the format below:

+- Student ID:
+- Question:

 If you want to email the instructor regarding more personal questions, please make sure you use the **school email** and follow the format below:

 - Course and Section No.: